 The Board of Higher Education Community College Non-Unit Professionals Personnel Policies Handbook explains employment conditions of non-unit professional employees.

-The following link contains forms and/or information for BCC employees, administration, and employee who are members of Collective Bargaining Agreements: Human Resources Forms.
+The following link contains forms and/or information for Bristol employees, administration, and employee who are members of Collective Bargaining Agreements: Human Resources Forms.

 Affirmative Action Policy for Community Colleges

 The policy on Affirmative Action, Equal Opportunity, and Diversity can be found here: